This post covers multiple days riding the North Coast 500 (NC500) as a shakedown for my round the world (RTW) journey.

 Arriving early into Invereness, I couldn't wait any longer to start the NC500 route!
-But...
-I had forgotten to load the route onto my GPS the night before.
+A minor setback though—I had forgotten to load the route onto my GPS the night before.
 That was really daft of me!
 Anyway, route now loaded, I started.

-The NC500 was incredible and this was a beautiful part of Scotland that I knew nothing about it.
+The NC500 is an incredibly beautiful part of Scotland that I knew nothing about it prior to riding it.
 There were countless mountains scattered across the landscape with roads weaving between them.
 The most exciting bits for me were following the single track roads up the sides of mountains to viewing points.
 When travelling these roads, it's a challenge to pay attention to oncoming traffic, passing points, whilst taking in the scenery and sheer drops.

 Got chatting to a guy at a petrol station and rode for a few days together.
 He was a top man and good company.
 He helped me find a camping spot in England using his local knowledge and contacts, which I was very grateful for.